 Gordon Strachan: Scottish FA to discuss Scotland manager's future on Thursday

-The future of Scotland manager Gordon Strachan will be decided when a Scottish FA board meets on Thursday.
+Gordon Strachan's future as Scotland manager will be discussed at a Scottish FA board meeting on Thursday.

 The 60-year-old will not be present at the meeting, which was scheduled before Scotland's unsuccessful World Cup qualification campaign came to an end.